 AGE 10 (1967)

-5:15am – The heating system makes the distinctive sound which tells me that the heat is about to come on.
-I get my body right up next to the vent in anticipation.
+5:15am – The heating system makes the distinctive sound that tells me the heat is just about to come on.
+I get my body right up next to the vent, in anticipation.
 The heat comes on.
 Ahhhhh!
 Nice!
 The cat, having finished her breakfast, comes into the living room and curls up next to me - and the heat.

 5:25am – Farm And Market Report comes on.
-It’s complete gibberish (but somehow soothing, anyway, because I know that something to actually watch will be coming on next.)
+It’s complete gibberish but somehow soothing, anyway, because I know that something to actually watch will be coming on next.
 I wonder if there are any real farmers in Boston, listening to this stuff and saying to themselves, “Corn ain’t gittin’ a good price today.
-I’ll wait fer next week t' sell it.”
+I’ll wait fer next week to sell it.”

 5:30am – Public service program comes on, produced by UNICEF.
 It wants to tell me about dam building in Africa.
 I get up and switch the station, to see if any of the other channels have cartoons yet.
 Nope.
 It’s either UNICEF or test patterns.
 I watch a test pattern of (no doubt many glorious colors, but on our black-and-white TV, gray) bars for a minute or so, then decide that dam building in Africa isn’t so bad.
-While it plays in the background, I open a volume of the Golden Book Encyclopedia (Volume XIII, Rabbits to Signaling), a gift from my grandfather and my favorite set of books.
+While it plays in the background, I open a volume of the Golden Book Encyclopedia (Volume XIII, Rabbits to Signaling, as a matter of fact.)
+A gift from my grandfather, it is my favorite set of books.
 This particular volume tells me all about the races of man (Caucasian, Mongoloid, Negroid) and shows a drawing of an Asian in colorful silk robe and funny tasseled hat in front of a pagoda, while a black man is tap dancing.
-A white man, meanwhile, is pictured in front of a Frank Lloyd Wright split-level with a neatly manicured lawn.
+A Caucasian, meanwhile, is pictured in front of a Frank Lloyd Wright split-level with a neatly manicured lawn.
 He is sharply dressed in suit and tie, staring off into the middle distance as though the cure for cancer lies just beyond his square jaw and steely-blue eyes.
-I think caucasians MAY have been the target audience.
+I think Caucasians MAY have been the target audience.

 6:00am – Boomtown comes on.
 While Rex Trailer and his sidekick, Pablo, are in the bunkhouse deciding what to do today, I go out to the kitchen and start mixing some Aunt Jemima batter to make pancakes.
 I put bacon in the frying pan.